 In the beginning… God created the world and everything in it.
 He placed Adam and Eve in a spectacularly perfect garden and gave them one simple rule.
 Don’t eat from the forbidden tree.
 Most of us know the story well.
-The serpent arrives on the scene and challenges Eve to question God.
-In those infamous moments, the first two humans make a decision that would change everything for all of mankind.
-The result of our sin on that fateful day would have dire consequences… consequences that only a Savior could fix.
+The serpent arrived on the scene and challenged Eve to question God.
+In those infamous moments, the first two humans made a decision that would change everything for all of mankind.
+The result of their sin on that fateful day would have dire consequences… consequences that only a Savior could fix.

 *This post contains affiliate links.
 Click here to read my full disclosure policy.